 This elastic potential energy calculator makes it easy to determine the potential energy of a spring when stretched or compressed.
 Read on to get a better understanding of this concept, including an elastic potential energy definition and an example of calculations.
-Make sure to check out our gravitational potential energy calculator, too!
+Make sure to check out our potential energy calculator, too!

 Elastic potential energy definition

 Imagine a simple helical spring.
 You can compress or stretch it (to some extent, of course).
 To do it, though, you need to perform some work - or, in other words, to provide it with some energy.
 This energy is then stored in the spring and released when it comes back to its equilibrium state (the initial shape and length).
 Remember that the elastic potential energy is always positive.

 Why exactly is this called 'potential energy'?
 You can think of it like this: the spring doesn't spend the energy at once (in contrary to the energy we described in the kinetic energy calculator), but has the potential to do so.

 Spring potential energy equation

 Our elastic potential energy calculator uses the following formula:

-kis the spring constant.
+- is the spring constant.
 It is a proportionality constant that describes the relationship between the strain (deformation) in the spring and the force that causes it.
-However, in the case of rotational forces the rotational stiffness is of interest - you can find more details about it in the rotational stiffness calculator.
-The value of spring constant is always real and positive.
+However, in the case of rotational forces, the rotational stiffness is of interest - you can find more details about it in the rotational stiffness calculator.
+The value of the spring constant is always real and positive.
 The units are Newtons per meter;

 - is the elastic potential energy in Joules.